An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

 Metoclopramide (Reglan, generic) is used in combination with other drugs to treat the nausea and vomiting that sometimes occur either as a medication side effect or migraine symptom.
 Metoclopramide and other anti-nausea drugs may help the intestine better absorb migraine medications.
 The battery-powered sumatriptan skin patch (Zecurity) is approved to treat both migraine nausea and pain.

-In 2014 , the FDA announced the first transcranial magnetic stimulation (TMS) device for treatment of pain caused by migraine headache with aura.
+A transcranial magnetic stimulation (TMS) device has been approved by the FDA for treatment of pain caused by migraine headache with aura.
 It is a portable device that is placed on the head during a migraine attack.
 The device generates a magnetic pulse, which delivers electrical current to the brain.
 The current relieves pain by interrupting the abnormal brain activity associated with migraine attacks.

 This device is not yet widely available.
-It will be launched and tested at select headache centers around the United States.
+It is being tested at select headache centers around the United States.
 The exact role of this device in migraine treatment is unclear at this time.

 Medications and Devices for Preventing Migraine Attacks